 Practical Guide to Recruitment Split Fee Agreements

-Recruitment split fee arrangements have been part of the industry long enough that most people who have been in it a while will have done several without ever formally calling them that.
-A role comes in that sits outside your patch, you know someone who covers that space and a conversation happens.
+A role comes in that sits outside your patch, you find someone who covers that space and a conversation happens.
 CVs start moving, interviews get booked and the arrangement stays informal because both sides know each other and nobody wants to add process to something that is already working as a phone call.

 Before candidates are introduced, a sensible split fee discussion should cover: